ManyTinyThings/ManyTinyThingsWeb/book.markdown

   * Divided (ordered) initially  -> run forwards and backwards
 * Brownian motion
     * Draw trajectory of one particle
+* Friction
+    * Bigger ball collides into sea of small balls

 #### Small ideas